IAmJonoBo/n00plicate/docs/TROUBLESHOOTING.md

 # 🛠️ Troubleshooting Guide

-Common issues and solutions for the Mimic design system monorepo.
+Common issues and solutions for the n00plicate design system monorepo.

-> Applies to the Mimic 2.0 toolchain (Node 22.20 / pnpm 10.18.2).
+> Applies to the n00plicate 2.0 toolchain (Node 22.20 / pnpm 10.18.2).
 If you are working from older
 > instructions, cross-check the latest references in [`docs/README.md`](./README.md).

 ## 📋 Table of Contents